Reconstruction from projections

 The problem of reconstructing a multidimensional signal from its projection is uniquely multidimensional, having no 1-D counterpart.
 It has applications that range from computer-aided tomography to geophysical signal processing.
 It is a problem which can be explored from several points of view—as a deconvolution problem, a modeling problem, an estimation problem, or an interpolation problem.

 Motivation and applications

-The problem of reconstruction from projections has arisen independently in a large number of scientific fields, since it is widely applied in areas such as medical imaging, geophysical tomography, industrial radiography and so on.
-For example, by using CT scanner, the lesion information of the patients can be presented in 3D on the computer, which offers a new and accurate approach in diagnosis and thus has vital clinical value.
+Many fields in science and engineering use reconstruction from projections, especially in imaging.
+It is widely applied geophysical tomography, medical imaging and industrial radiography.
+For example, in a CT scanner, the 3D structure of the patient’s body being scanned is measured with beams going through the tissue and hitting a detector, giving a flat projection of the body from that angle.
+Multiple projections are put together to get an image of the position and shape of structures inside in 3D.

 Problem statement and basics

 A projection is a linear mapping of an $M$ dimensional signal into an $N$ dimensional one, where $N\leq M$.
 And the objective of reconstruction is to restore the $M$ dimensional signal based on the $N$ dimensional signal.
 The following case is a 2-D signal projected into 1D signal.